 Like any skill the more you use your creative eye, hand and mind the better your skills become.
 Just as an athlete will train the body a creative person will benefit from training the eye.
 If you don’t use these ‘muscles’ they will wither.
 Creative activity does not simply happen it’s a skill developed and used constantly – the more you look at your surroundings the more you will see.
 Once a skill is developed it is a case of use it or lose it.

 Before I ramble on too much turning an introduction into an essay, this morning I wanted to do a general round up of resources online visual journals.
 No doubt there are more but here are a few that may be of interest.
 Firstly, if you are interested in keeping a visual journal have a look at Everyday matters by Danny Gregory as this site about drawing and keeping a visual journal.
-Also swing by Molskinerie for lots of examples of how people keep visual journals.
-These two sites alone will keep you busy for hours.
 If you are looking for a bit more inspiration have a look at the 1000 Journals site.
 There is 1000 blank journals circulating throughout the world, like a huge round robbin, people everywhere are adding to their pages and passing them on.
 It’s a great project if you have not seen it before do visit it.

 Tips from me: